stefee/stef/content/0003-understanding-react-1.md

 These are both valid choices and it depends who we have in mind as our user.

-Humans can be quite messy and unpredictable, so if we do decide to make an intuitive user interface then it's often necessary for us to grapple with a large amount of complexity; an intuitive user interface will need to be able to react appropriately _on the fly_ to our users doing things we did not expect or want them to do.
+Humans can be quite messy and unpredictable, so if we do decide to make an intuitive user interface - one that does not require learning ahead of time - then it's often necessary for us to grapple with a large amount of complexity; an intuitive user interface will need to be able to react appropriately _on the fly_ to our users doing things we did not expect or want them to do.

 And perhaps, as we learn more about our users, we will need to find new ways in which to accomodate them and so the complexity of interface will increase over time.